Summary

 As well as regular classes, workshops are a great way to develop your skills.
 Organised by professional dancers, often invited to share their vision of freestyle, these events allow you to immerse yourself in a particular style or improve your technique.
 You can experiment, meet other dancers and challenge yourself to get out of your comfort zone.
 It's also a chance to feel the spirit of the freestyle community, based on sharing and respect.

-Freestyle requires regular practice to develop ease and endurance.
-Solo, personal training sessions allow you to work on your moves at your own pace, fine-tune your style and explore new ideas.
-But training in a group is just as important: surrounded by other dancers, you discover new techniques, draw inspiration from others and let their energy motivate you.
-Group training stimulates creativity and provides a group dynamic that pushes you to excel.
+Freestyle requires regular practice to develop confidence and stamina.
+Practising alone allows for personal training sessions where you can work on your moves at your own pace, refine your style, and explore new ideas.
+However, training in a group is just as important: surrounded by other dancers, you discover new techniques, draw inspiration from others, and are motivated by their energy.
+Group training stimulates creativity and generates a group dynamic that pushes you to excel.

 Whether you're dancing solo or in a group, freestyle dancing is first and foremost a pleasure.
 The aim is not perfection, but expression, the search for your own style, your own movements.